ahmdIbrhm/BicycleSharingSystem/README.md

     }
 ```
 ## Problems and limitations
-In the current implementation there some limitations that are caused by the fact of the diversity and interoperability problems:
+In the current implementation there were some limitations that are caused by the fact of the diversity and interoperability problems:

-* one could load a dataset that would not match with the structure maybe he would miss some neccessary information needed.
+* One could load a dataset that would not match with the structure so he would miss some information.
 * The parsing scenario would fail due to the structure of the data.
-* Dumping so often the data would start making the triple store slow in performance especially if the number of indexed triples exceeds a certain limit where the triple store stop scaling.
+* Dumping so often to the triplestore would start making it slow in performance especially if the number of indexed triples exceeds a certain limit where the triple store stops scaling.
-* Allowing the exceptions in the strucure of the data would make the GUI of the input more complicated and not user-friendly.
+* Covering all possible file structres would make the GUI of the input more complicated and not user-friendly.

 ## Evaluation
 ### What is done well?